pocpoc77/LLMTranslate/README.md

 ## ✨ Key Features

 * **OCR Integration:** Processes PDF files by first performing Optical Character Recognition to extract text. 📄➡️💻
+* **Easy to use GUI:** The GUI provides an accessible way for everyone, regardless of their technical skills, to configure and use the app!
 * **Specialized Translation:** Leveraging the power of LLMs, the translations done by this method are highly specialized and context-aware! 🧠
 * **Structure Preservation:** Maintains the original document's formatting, numbers, measurements, and proper nouns. 📏
 * **Configurable API:** Supports both OpenAI-compatible and Mistral API endpoints, with API key management through a local configuration file, so that you can use your favourite LLM or even self-host! ⚙️